Edrusb/ezmeral-df-with-ray/README.md

 [ image of dashboard with serve tab]

-Once the script has completed and the model is ready for the inference, you can ask for translation using the following command:
+Once the script has completed and the model is deployed successfully, you can ask for translation using the following command:

-    python3 predict.py "This is a sentence in English"
+    (RAY) root@df-1:~/Working# ./translate.py ask df-1 "Success is the ability to go from one failure to another with no loss of enthusiasm."

+            Success is the ability to go from one failure to another with no loss of enthusiasm. translates to:
+            Le succès est la capacité de passer d'un échec à un autre sans perte d'enthousiasme.

+    (RAY) root@df-1:~/Working#

+ here we did not submit a job to Ray but only connected using HTTP the the model to request the translation of the provided message